Tips for Keeping Trees and Shrubs Healthy- horticulturist and gardening expert

 Here are a few ways to make the job easier for you; because if it is easy you are more likely to do it.

-- Use a soaker hose to place water directly on the soil and above the root zone where it is needed.
-You’ll spend less time dragging hoses and sprinkles and waste less water.
+- Use a soaker hose to place water directly on the soil and above the root zone of the tree or shrub where it is needed.
+You’ll spend less time dragging hoses and sprinklers and waste less water.